I-85 fire responses: APS open, DeKalb Schools closed, Fulton in state of emergency

 - DeKalb County Schools: Schools closed on Friday, March 31, due to concerns about student and public safety.

 - Fulton County: In a state of emergency declared by Gov. Nathan Deal.
 In practical terms, that currently means state agencies throughout metro Atlanta will open late, at 10 a.m., on Friday, March 31; and people who are able to work from home are encouraged to do so.
+Fulton County courts also will open at 10 a.m.